crusnic-corp/BN-DRISHTI/README.md

   		- Line Model: `https://huggingface.co/crusnic/BN-DRISHTI/resolve/main/models/line_model_best.pt`
   		- Word Model: `https://huggingface.co/crusnic/BN-DRISHTI/resolve/main/models/word_model_best.pt`

-**Note:** You will not be able to get perfect results by only using the models.
-Please fllow the scripts for more details (a **PAPER** based on this project is on the pipeline).
+**Note:** You will not be able to get perfect results by only using the YOLO models.
+Please check our methods and scripts for more details (a **PAPER** based on this project is on the pipeline).

 ## Dataset:
 - We primarily used the [BN-HTRd](https://data.mendeley.com/datasets/743k6dm543) Dataset (v4.0) - for Training/Evaluating our models.